timvisee/prs/README.md

 - Greatly improved synchronisation speed through `git` with connection reuse
 - Super fast interactive secret/recipient selection through [`skim`][skim]
-- Prevents messing with your clipboard with unexpected overwrites
+- Prevents messing with your clipboard, no unexpected overwrites or clipboard loss
 - Commands have short and conventional aliases for faster and more convenient usage
 - Uses security best practices (secrets: zeroed, `mlock`, `madvice`, no format, [etc](#security))